-Until final acceptance, the Contractor shall provide all utility locates of the work performed under this contract when requested through One-Call services or by the Engineer.
-The Contractor shall perform any such locations within 48 hours of receiving notice that such locations are needed.
+Until final acceptance, provide all utility locates of the work performed under this contract when requested through One-Call services or by the Engineer.
+Perform any such locations within 48 hours of receiving notice that such locations are needed.

 2. Conduit Locations.